-- 1. All goats must be the bona fide property of the exhibitor at the time of entry. - 2.
-No animals showing evidence of ill health or caseouslymphandnitis (abscess) will be allowed to show - 3.
-Entry must be made 15 days before the fair with a fee of \$5.00 for the first animal plus \$1.00 for each additional animal, and will be accepted according to space available. - 4.
-Mail to Berlin Fair, PO Box 256, Marne MI 49435. - 5.
-No drive in day of show. - 6.
-Goats that receive a premium in the 4-H show are not eligible to show in the open show.
+- 1. All goats must be the bona fide property of the exhibitor at the time of entry. - No animals showing evidence of ill health or caseouslymphandnitis (abscess) will be allowed to show. - 3.
+Entry must be made 15 days before the fair with a fee of \$5.00 for the first animal plus \$1.00 for each additional animal, and will be accepted according to space available.